 CRICOS code: 090576C

 This course is delivered over 52 weeks of full time study.
-This includes 23 weeks of scheduled class time at the Skills Institute Australia training facility at 20 hours per week and 23 weeks of scheduled, practical, workplace-based training.
+This includes 23 weeks of scheduled class time at the Skills Institute Australia training facility at 20 hours per week and 23 weeks of scheduled, practical training.
 Six weeks holidays are also included.

 |Weeks||Hours per week||Total hours|

 This program utilises a blended delivery mode which incorporates face to face delivery, workshops, individual assignments, team based assignments and/or simulated environment.
-Participants will attend scheduled training sessions and practical work in the fully-equipped training facility in Slacks Creek, south of Brisbane.
-Students will also complete practical work requirements at workplaces with which Skills Institute Australia has implemented a training agreement in accordance with the guidelines specified in the individual units.
+Participants will attend scheduled training sessions and practical work in the fully-equipped training facility.
+Students may also complete practical work requirements at workplaces with which Skills Institute Australia has implemented a training agreement in accordance with the guidelines specified in the individual units.

 All students must be at least 18 years of age.